AbhishekNair050/SignSpeak-Converter/README.md

 - **SignSpeak.ipynb**: Main Jupyter Notebook for data preprocessing, model training, and evaluation.
 - **preprocess**: Contains utility functions for preprocessing data and extracting landmarks.
 - **livelandmarks**: Contains utility functions for live landmark extraction (used in `main.py`).

+## Features
+### Sign-to-Text Conversion Pipeline

+1. **Input Sentence**: The user provides a textual sentence as input to the application.
+2. **Split the Word and Download Videos**: The sentence is tokenized into individual words, and pre-recorded sign language video clips for each word are downloaded from a database or repository.
+3. **Combine Videos**: The individual word videos are concatenated to form a single continuous video representing the entire input sentence in sign language.
+4. **Extract Landmarks**: Computer vision techniques are employed to detect and extract facial landmarks and hand keypoints from the combined video.
+5. **Create Avatar as a GIF**: Using the extracted landmarks, an animated avatar is rendered as a GIF, performing the sign language gestures corresponding to the input sentence.
+6. **Display the GIF**: The generated GIF animation is presented to the user as the visual representation of the input text in sign language.

+### Real-Time Inference (Text-to-Sign) Feature

+1. **Website Inference**: The real-time inference process is initiated from the application's web interface.
+2. **Capture from Webcam**: The user's sign language gestures are captured in real-time through the device's webcam.
+3. **Send it to Backend Frame by Frame**: The webcam feed is segmented into individual frames, which are transmitted to the backend server for processing.
+4. **Decode the Bytes**: The received frames are decoded from their byte representation into a format suitable for further processing.
+5. **Process the Frames**: The decoded frames undergo pre-processing steps, such as normalization and augmentation, to enhance the quality of the input data.
+6. **LLM Gemini Pro**: A large language model (LLM), specifically the Gemini Pro model, is employed for sign language gesture recognition and translation.
+7. **Form Coherent Sentences**: The LLM processes the input frames and forms coherent sentences by recognizing and interpreting the sign language gestures.
+8. **Add the Words to the Sequence**: As the LLM processes each frame, it appends the recognized words to a sequence, building the complete translated sentence incrementally.
+9. **Update Label, Certainty, Sentence**: The LLM updates the predicted label (the recognized word or gesture), the certainty score associated with the prediction, and the current state of the translated sentence.
+10. **Predict the Label**: The LLM continuously predicts the most likely label (word or gesture) based on the input frames.
+11. **Display it in the Website**: The translated text output from the LLM is displayed in real-time on the application's web interface, providing the user with the textual interpretation of their sign language gestures.

 ## Installation